2mac/rockbot/PLUGINS.md

 - `source`: the `IRC::User` who changed nicks (their previous identity)
 - `nick`: the new nick

+### `UnloadEvent`

+This is a special event which fires only when rockbot is about to exit.
+It does not provide any attributes or even a `server` or `config` to the hook.
+This is intended only for final cleanup logic such as committing anything to the database if necessary.

 Appendix B: The `server` Object
 -------------------------------